relayos/getrelayos.com/cline_docs/products/b2c/persist/gtm.md

 ## Channel-Specific Messaging

 ### Website
 - **Hero Message:** "Your data.
 Your control.
-Your peace of mind."
+Your choice."
 - **Key Sections:**
-  - **Data Ownership**: "Take back control of your personal information with user-owned encryption keys."
+  - **Data Ownership**: "Take back control of your personal information with user-owned encryption keys and configurable privacy settings."
-  - **Privacy Management**: "Intuitive tools that make complex privacy controls accessible to everyone."
+  - **Privacy Management**: "Intuitive tools that make complex privacy controls accessible to everyone, with clear visibility into privacy trade-offs."
   - **Digital Continuity**: "Keep your important data, messages, and memories secure and accessible across all your digital interactions."
+  - **Intelligent Features**: "Optional AI-powered features that respect your privacy preferences and provide clear value."

+### Industry-Specific Landing Pages

+#### Content Creators and Entertainment Professionals
+- **Hero Message:** "Secure your creative content.
+Maintain your rights.
+Enhance your workflow."
+- **Key Sections:**
+  - **Content Ownership**: "Protect your creative work with secure storage that ensures you maintain full rights and control."
+  - **Secure Collaboration**: "Share works-in-progress with collaborators while maintaining strict access controls."
+  - **AI-Enhanced Organization**: "Optional AI tools to help organize and find your content while respecting your privacy preferences."
+  - **IP Protection**: "Safeguard unreleased material with enterprise-grade security and detailed access logs."
+- **Featured Use Cases:**
+  - Secure storage for unreleased content
+  - Rights management for creative assets
+  - Collaboration with production teams
+  - Portfolio management and presentation

+#### Knowledge Workers and Professionals
+- **Hero Message:** "Secure document management with intelligent assistance on your terms."
+- **Key Sections:**
+  - **Document Security**: "Keep sensitive professional documents secure with end-to-end encryption and granular access controls."
+  - **Intelligent Organization**: "Find what you need faster with AI-powered organization that respects your privacy preferences."
+  - **Seamless Collaboration**: "Share documents securely with colleagues while maintaining control over access and permissions."
+  - **Professional Integration**: "Connect securely with the professional tools you already use."
+- **Featured Use Cases:**
+  - Client document management
+  - Secure project collaboration
+  - Confidential information storage
+  - Professional knowledge base

+#### Privacy-Conscious Families
+- **Hero Message:** "Protect your family's digital legacy with privacy built for everyone."
+- **Key Sections:**
+  - **Family Sharing**: "Share important documents and memories with family members with appropriate controls."
+  - **Child Protection**: "Special protections for children's data with parental oversight and age-appropriate privacy settings."
+  - **Digital Legacy Planning**: "Ensure your family's digital assets are preserved and accessible to the right people when needed."
+  - **Secure Family Communication**: "Keep family conversations private and accessible across devices."
+- **Featured Use Cases:**
+  - Family document storage
+  - Shared photo and video archives
+  - Emergency access planning
+  - Secure family communication

 ### Email Marketing
 - **Subject Line Options:**